RLuke22/FJMP/README.md

 ### Model Checkpoints

-We provide FJMP model checkpoints for both the INTERACTION and Argoverse 2 datasets.
-Model checkpoints will be provided soon, please stay updated!
-Download and extract the tar file of interest, and place the extracted directory into the ```logs``` directory.
+We provide FJMP model checkpoints and sample logs for both the INTERACTION and Argoverse 2 datasets.
+Model checkpoints can be found in the ```logs``` directory, with expected results listed above in the Results section of this README.

 ## Evaluation